seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 No, my most wronged sister; Cleopatra
 Hath nodded him to her.
 He hath given his empire
 Up to a whore; who now are levying
-The kings o’ the earth for war; he hath assembled
+The kings o' the earth for war; he hath assembled
 Bocchus, the king of Libya; Archelaus,
 Of Cappadocia; Philadelphos, king
 Of Paphlagonia; the Thracian king, Adallas;